Alma Mater Europaea University

 Felix Unger, the then-president of the European Academy of Sciences and Arts, proposed the transnational European university with the Academy's members serving as faculty, and coined the name Alma Mater Europaea.
-Ludvik Toplak has developed the Alma Mater Europaea ECM and has served as its president since its inception.
+Ludvik Toplak has developed the Alma Mater Europaea ECM, and later Alma Mater Europaea University, and has served as its president and rector since its inception.
 Between 2016 and 2022, Jurij Toplak served as the provost/executive vice president.

 History

 Origins and early years

 In 2007 European Academy of Sciences and Arts Salzburg (EASA) established Alma Mater Europaea as an academic institution that provides an organizational frame and contents for cultural and professional renewal of the Danube region.
 AMEU - ECM is part of Alma Mater Europaea as an academic and research institution, a network of over 250 academic teachers and over 40 academic institutions from 12 countries in the Danube region, also connecting 1400 excellent researchers, several Nobel prize recipients.

 In 2011, EASA gave an institutional patronage to the European Centre Maribor, including it into the newly established university network Alma Mater Europaea, established particularly for the Danube region.
 A new project was placed in hands of AMEU - ECM under this patronage; namely organization of the Regional Interactive Educational Network (RIEN).

+Until 2024, it operated under the name was Alma Mater Europaea, European Centre Maribor (ECM).
 In 2011 students started studying management and social gerontology.
 Alma Mater Europaea started offering environmental studies and European studies in 2012 and archival science in 2013.